davehorner/e_midi/README.md

 - Inspired by classic MIDI sequencers and players
 - Thanks to the Rust community for amazing crates and documentation

+## Free/Public Domain MIDI Sound Effects

+The midi folder contains a curated set of short, expressive MIDI sound effects (e.g., success, error, alert, coin, powerup) created by David Horner with the assistance of ChatGPT.
+All files listed in README.MIDI.md are released into the public domain under [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/).
+You may use, modify, and distribute these files freely, even for commercial purposes, without attribution.

+For details and a full index of available sounds, see [README.MIDI.md](midi/README.MIDI.md).

 ## Changelog

 ### v0.1.0 (Current)